LateAFQ/task-tracker/README.md

 # task-tracker
 task-tracker-api

-This is api for tracker your tasks
+This API for tracking your tasks, built with FastAPI, also follows the mediator pattern.

 What you can do with api?

--CRUD for task
+- CRUD for task

--Create categor for ur tasks
+- Create categor for ur tasks

--find out statistics about your tasks
+- find out statistics about your tasks